robtweed/qewd-hit-platform/docs/running.md

 ### Customising the Quick Install Process

-Advanced users can customised the quick-install script to run additional steps of their choosing.
+Advanced users can customise the quick-install script to run additional steps of their choosing.
 These custom steps will be invoked at the end of the standard quick-install script, just before it would normally terminate.